AckerlyXu/heima/articles/app-service-api/app-service-api-dotnet-get-started.md

 ## Configure the middle tier to call the data tier
 If you called the middle tier API app now, it would try to call the data tier using the localhost URL that is still in the Web.config file.
 In this section you enter the data tier API app URL into an environment setting in the middle tier API app.
 When the code in the middle tier API app retrieves the data tier URL setting, the environment setting will override what's in the Web.config file.

-1. Go to the [Azure portal preview](https://portal.azure.cn/), and then navigate to the **API App** blade for the API app that you created to host the TodoListAPI (middle tier) project.
+1. Go to the [Azure Portal](https://portal.azure.cn/), and then navigate to the **API App** blade for the API app that you created to host the TodoListAPI (middle tier) project.
 2. In the API App's **Settings** blade, click **Application settings**.
 3. In the API App's **Application Settings** blade, scroll down to the **App settings** section and add the following key and value.
 The value will be the URL of the first API App you published in this tutorial.